solkim-83/tp/docs/DeveloperGuide.md

       Use case ends.

 * 7a.
-The persons to be added or removed is not found.
+The person(s) to be added or removed is/are not found.

     * 7a1.
 Athena shows an error message.